-Pupils with Special Educational Needs
+Pupils with Special Educational Needs (SEND)

 Sometimes behavioural difficulties in school are an indicator that a child has a Special Educational Need.
-When concerns are significant we may ask our Special Educational Needs Coordinator to evaluate the case and seek additional support for a child, when appropriate.
+When concerns are significant we may ask our Special Educational Needs Coordinator (Loise Annal) to evaluate the case and seek additional support for a child, when appropriate.
 These pupils may require specific behaviour strategies and input or an Individual Behaviour Plan, shared with parents.
 Advice from external agencies will be sought where appropriate and the needs of the child, the other pupils in the class and the staff will be taken into consideration (Please also refer to SEND and Inclusion Policy).

-School Welfare Officer and Outside Agency Support
+School Family Support Worker and Outside Agency Support

-The school's Welfare Officer may support behaviour where referred by the Head or Deputy Head Teacher.
-A Team Around the Child meeting may take place to explore areas of support, including that provided by external agencies.
-This will be recorded on the school's CPOMS system and impact reports produced termly.
+The school's Family Support Worker (Paula Stones) may support behaviour where referred by the Head or Deputy Head Teacher.
+A meeting may take place to explore areas of support, including that provided by external agencies.
+This will be recorded on the school's CPOMS system and notes of actions to be taken will be recorded.